The Transformers: The Movie: United Kingdom

 The film was initially released on VHS in September 1987 by Video Gems.
 This print of the film uses the same master used for the UK theatrical release but excludes the swear words.
 The film was re-released in February 2000 by Maverick Entertainment.

 Maverick would release the film on DVD in November 2001, which once again used the UK print, but used the sound master from the US DVD, which restores Spike's swear.
 It features an episode of the Transformers: The Headmasters anime as a bonus, alongside the theatrical trailer and a picture gallery.
 This version was later released on VHS in April 2002, which also contains the Headmasters episode.
 Afterwards, the home video rights transferred over from Maverick to Metrodome Distribution after TV-Loonland AG's purchase of a stake in the company.

-In March and June of 2003, Prism Leisure released a budget DVD release of the film.

-Metrodome Distribution releasing The Transformers: The Movie - Reconstructed in September 2005, which featured a newly remastered version of the film that exposed the entire visible picture from the film's negative.
+In March and June 2003, Prism Leisure released a budget DVD release of the film.
+Metrodome Distribution released a "reconstructed" version of The Transformers: The Movie in September 2005, which featured a newly remastered version of the film that exposed the entire visible picture from the film's negative.
 The film was also released on UMD the following month.

 In June 2007, Metrodome Distribution released an "Ultimate Edition" two-disc of the movie, one month prior to the release of the live-action Transformers film, which featured the same remastered widescreen print from the Sony Wonder release on Disc 1, alongside the UK version on Disc 2.
-Its extras include many from the Remastered edition, plus fan commentary, a fan-made trailer, interviews with Peter Cullen and Flint Dille, and "Scramble City".
+Its extras include many from the Remastered edition, plus fan commentary, a fan-made trailer, interviews with Peter Cullen and Flint Dille, and the "Scramble City" OVA.
 This was followed up with a UMD reissue and a Blu-ray release in October 2007.
 This release uses an upscaled version of the 2006 widescreen remaster print, although it lacks bonus features.

 In December 2016, Manga Entertainment released the 30th Anniversary Edition as a limited-edition Blu-ray steelbook, and released the standard edition on DVD and Blu-ray a year later.
 This release uses the same master and prints from the US Shout!
 Factory release, being released under license from the company.
 Funimation UK later reissued the Blu-ray and released the movie on 4K Blu-ray in October 2021, once again using the same prints and masters from the Shout!
 Factory release.

 Japan

+A year after the film's original release, it was released on LaserDisc by Hillcrane.
+In the 1990s, it was released in Japan on LaserDisc and VHS.
 On January 25, 2001, Pioneer LDC released the film on Region 2 DVD with Japanese and English audio (which was presented in the UK version).
 That release is no longer in print.